clearhaus/gateway-api-docs/source/index.html.md

 Samsung Pay provides the payment details as either JWE or JWE/JWS JOSE objects.
 Only JWE/JWS is accepted.

-The JWE part of JWE/JWS should preferably be encrypted to an RSA key owned by the PSP, and then a Content Encryption Key is provided in the request.
-Alternatively, it can be encrypted using
-<a href="clearhaus-samsungpay-public-key.pem">Clearhaus' RSA public key</a>.
+The signed JWE must currently be encrypted by Samsung using Clearhaus' RSA public key.
+This must be provided with Samsung Pay in a CSR.
+Contact Clearhaus to exchange a CSR.

 <p class="alert alert-info">
-<b>Notice:</b> A Samsung Pay authorization encrypted to Clearhaus' RSA private
-key, cannot be used for recurring transactions!
+<b>Notice:</b> Samsung pay can currently not be used for recurring transactions.
 </p>

 <dl class="dl-vertical">